fnordware/DCIconverter/src/README.md

 The DCI Converter plug-in defaults to using a Color Temperature of 5900K for chromatic adaptation because that's the setting used by the After Effects DCI profile, "DCDM X'Y'Z'(Gamma 2.6) 5900K (by Adobe)".

+###Normalize XYZ

+Conversion to XYZ for some white points, including D65, can produce XYZ values above 1.0.
+These would normally get clipped when converting to 12-bit.
+To prevent clipping, DCI scales values down by a factor of 48.0 / 52.37.

+The 48.0 above comes from the DCI screen luminance level of 48 cd/m<sup>2</sup>.
+52.37 is the "peak luminance," providing necessary headroom.
+For more details see the DCI Spec, SMPTE 428-1.

 ###XYZ Gamma

 The DCI calls spec for its X'Y'Z' color space to have a simple 2.6 gamma.